Top Benefits You Gain From Getting Enough Sleep

 3. A Stronger Heart

-Monitoring your heart activity and health will help you identify when short-term down time or naps provide long-term payoffs.
+Monitoring your heart activity and health will help you identify when short-term downtime or naps provide long-term payoffs.
+For example, if you are suffering from a TMJ Disorder, sleep is vital for soft tissue repair.

 4. Physical Health

 Yes, it does.
 The benefits of sufficient slumber go beyond reducing risks of a heart attack and stroke.
+Sufficient sleep is needed in healing and repair of your heart and blood vessels.
 If your profession is to play sports, that typically require immediate and dependable bursts of energy.
-Think of the long-jump, Minnesota hockey, wrestling, powerful golf swings, or weightlifting, sleep deprivation might have less immediate impact for more endurance-demanding events like if you running, swimming, or hiking.
-Regardless of this, you benefit from almost any form of exercise that support or builds your physical health.
+Think of the long-jump, Minnesota hockey, wrestling, powerful golf swings, or weightlifting, sleep deprivation might have a less immediate impact for more endurance-demanding events like if you running, swimming, or hiking.
+Regardless of this, you benefit from almost any form of exercise that supports or builds your physical health.

 A lack of sleep at night can make you cranky the next day.
 And over time, skimping on sleep can mess up more than just your morning mood.
 Studies show getting quality sleep on a regular basis can help improve all sorts of issues, from your blood sugar to your workouts.